Hydronic Microclimate Control Systems (HMCS)

 Superior Energy Efficiency

-Our HVAC system consumes up to 71% less energy compared to compressor-based refrigerant systems over 40RT.
-Low power consumption is achieved by using waste and renewable thermal energy rather than electrical energy as the primary power.
+Our HVAC system uses up to 71% less energy compared to compressor-based refrigerant systems over 40RT.
+This exceptionally low power consumption is achieved by using waste and renewable thermal energy rather than electrical energy as the primary power source.

 Industry Source